- Workplace Violence

 Guide to OHSA

-OPSEU produces and regularly updates this guide to provide members with basic information and interpretation of the Occupational Health and Safety Act (OHSA).
+OPSEU/SEFPO produces and regularly updates this guide to provide members with basic information and interpretation of the Occupational Health and Safety Act (OHSA).
 It answers key questions about your rights and your employer’s legal obligations and describes the powers of Joint Health and Safety Committees (JHSC) and health and safety representatives (HSR).

 From Knowledge to Action

-In the health care field, OPSEU members go into work to provide professional care and treatment to people who need it.
+In the health care field, OPSEU/SEFPO members go into work to provide professional care and treatment to people who need it.
 Yet incidents of violence are far from rare.
 In recent years, we’ve seen numerous incidents that have seriously injured health care workers on the job.
-Learn more in this health and safety toolkit for OPSEU members facing violence at work in health care generally and mental health facilities in particular.
+Learn more in this health and safety toolkit for OPSEU/SEFPO members facing violence at work in health care generally and mental health facilities in particular.

 Mental Injury Toolkit (MIT)

-Erogonomics Workstation Checklist
+Ergonomics Workstation Checklist

-A lot of OPSEU members work in an office environment without knowing the equipment and overall workstation provided by their employers are presenting potential long term health issues due to poor ergonomics.
+A lot of OPSEU/SEFPO members work in an office environment without knowing the equipment and overall workstation provided by their employers are presenting potential long term health issues due to poor ergonomics.
 Download our Ergonomics Workstation Checklist to see if you need to make recommendations for improvements.

 Ergonomics Fact Sheet

-OPSEU work refusal card
+OPSEU/SEFPO work refusal card

-This quick reference card provides OPSEU members with guidance and easy to follow information about the process of a work refusal.
+This quick reference card provides OPSEU/SEFPO members with guidance and easy to follow information about the process of a work refusal.
 The card also includes a province wide 1-877 number to the Ministry of Labour call centre.

 Work refusal flow chart